-In September 2012 a scoping document for planning support was agreed by the MKIP Board and in December 2012 a high level business case (attached at Appendix 6 to Appendix A of the report of the Director of Change, Planning and the Environment) was approved to go forwards to each authority's respective Cabinet subject to the following actions:

-- 1. Further feasibility testing of the preferred model of a one site location for the shared service. - 2.
+- 1.3.3 In September 2012 a scoping document for planning support was agreed by the MKIP Board and in December 2012 a high level business case (Appendix 6) was approved to go forwards to each authority's respective Cabinet subject to the following actions: - 1.
+Further feasibility testing of the preferred model of a one site location for the shared service. - 2.
 Agreeing the savings split for the service by authority - 3.
-Agree performance levels for the change period plan updated as at May 2013.
-Appendix 4 to Appendix A of the report of the Director of Change, Planning and the Environment - financial Appendix - supersedes the finances within the business case at Appendix 6 to Appendix A of the report of the Director of Change, Planning and the Environment.
+Agree performance levels for the change period

 Following production of the report for Cabinet in March 2013 further analysis identified that it would be beneficial to this project to determine location prior to business case approval.
-An assessment of location criteria has been carried out and scored (attached at Appendix 5 to Appendix A of the report of the Director of Change, Planning and the Environment).
+An assessment of location criteria has been carried out and scored (Appendix 5).

-Please note the business case attached at Appendix 6 is the business case approved by the MKIP Board in December 2012 with the implementation
+1.3.4 Please note the business case attached at Appendix 6 is the business case approved by the MKIP Board in December 2012 with the implementation plan updated as at May 2013.
+Appendix 4 - financial